VIS-SIG/Wonderful-Wednesdays/README.md

 We will make the submissions available to the community together with highlights of the strength and limitations through our [blog](https://vis-sig.github.io/blog/).
 Over time, this will lead to a gallery of visualizations for others to learn from.

-## June data set
+## July data set

-Presented on **June 9th, 2021**.
-The current example data set is focusing on [Psychometric Data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-06-09).
-The challenge is to use Visualisations to explore the validity of the SDQ-12 (i.e. Is the SDQ-12 measuring the right thing):
+Presented on **July 14th, 2021**.
+The current example data set is focusing on [COVID-19](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-07-14).
+The challenge is to share your favorite COVID-19 visualition (self-made or found somewhere).

-*	Assessed by exploring the relationship between the SDQ-12 and the anchors.
-*	Is there a high correlation between the anchors and the SDQ-12 at each timepoint?
-*	If the patients are split into severity groupings based on the anchor measures, how do the scores on the SDQ-12 differ between these groups?
-*	If patients have experienced change based on the anchor measures (i.e. grouping patients as worsened, stable and improved based on each anchor), how much change has been observed on the SDQ-12 in each of these groups?
-Visualisations could also explore the reliability of the SDQ-12 (i.e. Does the SDQ-12 measure consistently):
-*	Test-retest reliability can be assessed by looking at the degree of change in SDQ-12 between two timepoints in a subset of stable patients (as defined by anchor measures).
-•	If the SDQ-12 has good test-retest reliability, would expect the scores to remain stable between the two timepoints